Year 8 Course Information

 The Digital Technologies curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
 It provides practical opportunities for students to explore ‘block based coding’ using visual computer programming techniques, to systematically and innovatively transform data into digital solutions.

-(Studies in Music, Drama and the Visual Arts)
+(Prescribed Studies in Performing Arts and the Visual Arts)

 This subject outlines the History of Rock from the 1950s until present day.
 Students sing and play music in different styles and use music terminology, demonstrating listening, technical and expressive skills, performing with accuracy and expression for audiences.
 They use evidence from listening and analysis to interpret, rehearse and perform songs.